TobiasRoland/100-examples-of-monads/JavaStream.md

 Alright.
 That was pretty easy wasn't it?
 And we even changed the type of the stream from `Stream<String>` to `Stream<Integer>`.
-Now... let's say that we don't have a DataBase, but instead someone went ahead and modeled all of these things for us as Objects as Strings.
+Now... let's say that we don't have a DataBase, but instead someone went ahead and modeled all of these things for us as classes that look sort of like this:

 ```
 public class Parent {